grantbow/fit/README.md

     * TwilioPhoneNumberFrom: string
           Default is empty.
           Needed for twilio use.
-    * TwilioIssuesSite: string
+    * FitSite: string
           Default is empty.
-          base url for notifications
+          base url used in notifications
-    * MultipleIssuesDirs: true or false
+    * MultipleFitDirs: true or false
           Default is false.
           always recursive when possible
     * CloseStatusTag: true or false